Upland Forest Restoration

-The Alder Grove site will be undergoing a large-scale restoration project over the next several years with the work starting in early 2018.
-SHADOW Lake Nature Preserve is teaming up with forestry professionals to imitate the natural species succession of Washington’s forests.
-This method of stewardship is based in silviculture, improves stand development and promotes healthy ecosystems with rich biodiversity.
+The Upland Forest site has undergone a large-scale restoration over the past several years with work that began in early 2018.
+SHADOW Lake Nature Preserve has teamed up with forestry professionals to imitate the natural species succession of Washington’s forests.
+Learn more about this project on our Restoration Page.

 Wetlands Heritage Project

 Our Boardwalk Trail now has signs with information about native plants.
 This project was funded by a grant from 4Culture.
 To view the digital native plant signs and experience the native plant tour CLICK HERE.

 The information used to create the signs was captured by Gabi Esparza through interviews and interactions with community members, authors, and historians from July 2018 – January 2019.
 View the full list of RESOURCES HERE.